laurentperrinet/laurentperrinet.github.io/content/publication/pasturel-18-anemo/index.md

----
-title: 'ANEMO: Quantitative tools for the ANalysis of Eye MOvements'
+---title: 'ANEMO: Quantitative tools for the ANalysis of Eye MOvements'
 authors:
 - Chloé Pasturel
 - Anna Montagnini